-The CT8021 supports freezing or pausing of the transmit and receive buffers.
-Freezing of the transmit (playback) queue enables the host to pre-load frames into the playback channel before the start of playback.
-In a system where the host deliberately introduces delay into the channel for the purpose of smoothing an un-even data transmission rate, this feature allows the host to make use of the CT8021 internal buffer space to store the "speech reservoir" used for smoothing.
+The CT8022 supports freezing or pausing of the transmit and receive buffers.
+Freezing of the transmit (playback) queue enables the Host to pre-load frames into the playback channel before the start of playback.
+In a system where the Host deliberately introduces delay into the channel to smooth an uneven data transmission rate, this feature allows the Host to utilize the CT8022 internal buffer space to store the speech reservoir used for smoothing.